Marlborough Pinot Noir 2009

-Fruit was sourced 100% from our vineyard above the Waihopai Valley.
+Fruit was sourced from our vineyard above the Waihopai Valley.
 The vineyard lies on a loess outcrop of the Southern Marlborough hills at 200m above sea level with a very favourable North Easterly aspect.
 Pinot vines were first planted in 2000 with a European approach, close vine spacing and high density (approx 5,000/ha) using a wide variety of clones.
-We have used the Biodynamic calendar for important vineyard operations since the beginning and have made compost for the past five years.
-We moved into a full biodynamic programme in 2008.
-The vineyard is currently in organic conversion.
+We run the vineyard using a biodynamic philosophy and are also in organic conversion.
+The focus is enhancing the soil structure and microbiology and encouraging vine health through making compost and applying the biodynamic preparations.
+We work with the vines growth cycles and natural rhythms to achieve the best quality of fruit and truest expression of our vineyard site.

 Downloadable Tasting Notes

-The whole bunches were de-stemmed and fed by gravity to open fermenters.
-Each vineyard parcel of grapes is kept separate; however each block is multi clonal which we regard as important for complexity and integration.
-The wines were cool soaked for 7- 10 days prior to fermentation.
+The whole bunches were de-stemmed and fruit fed by gravity to open fermenters.
+Each vineyard parcel of grapes is kept separate; however each block is multi clonal.
+We regard this as important for complexity and integration.
+The wines were cool soaked for about 7 days prior to fermentation.
 Alcoholic fermentation was with natural indigenous yeast and was very rapid and warm.
 Following fermentation the wine was macerated warm on skins for up to three weeks with careful assessment of tannin and fruit development.
-The wine was pressed off, free run and pressings kept separate then settled for 48 hours before being filled to French Oak barrels, 25% new.
-The wine was aged in barrel for 12 months where it underwent a natural malo-lactic ferment in spring.
-The wine was racked once and fined with a light egg white fining to help clarify, prior to bottling.
+The wine was pressed off, free run and pressings kept separate then settled for 48 hours before being filled to French Oak barrels, 20% new.
+It was aged in barrel for 14 months where it underwent a natural malo-lactic ferment in spring.
+The wine was racked once and fined with a light egg white fining to help clarify, prior to bottling

 |Residual grape sugar|

-A complex, silky wine that shows intense dry musky rose like perfume combined with black cherry fruit, earth and spice.
-The wine is full flavoured with nice fatness in the mid palate and fine grained tannins with a long finish of earthy savouryness.
+A complex wine that shows intense dry musky rose like perfume combined with savoury earth and spice.
+The wine is full flavoured with silkiness through the palate and fine grained tannins with a long finish of earthy and black cherry fruit.